Goose (American band)

-Goose is an American jam band from Norwalk, Connecticut.
-The band consists of Peter Anspach, Jeff Arevalo, Ben Atkind, Rick Mitarotonda, and Trevor Weeks.
+Goose is an American rock band from Wilton, Connecticut, formed in 2014.
+The band consists of Rick Mitarotonda, Trevor Weeks, Peter Anspach, and Cotter Ellis.

+Goose has gained popularity since early 2020, in large part due to live performances with larger acts like Dead & Company, Dave Matthews Band, Trey Anastasio, and Bob Weir.

 History

+Formation and early years: 2014–2019

+The origins of Goose trace back to Berklee College of Music, where guitarist Rick Mitarotonda met drummer Ben Atkind in a class called "Fusion Ensemble Level 6."
+Atkind later recalled that Mitarotonda "was the quietest kid in class, but he was my favorite of the three guitarists by far."
+In January 2012, Mitarotonda invited Atkind to join a precursor band called Vasudo, along with Wilton, Connecticut natives Trevor Weeks on bass and Matt Campbell on keyboards and vocals.
+Vasudo remained active for approximately 18 months before dissolving when Mitarotonda left for Colorado.

+Goose was officially formed in 2014 when Mitarotonda returned from Colorado and reenrolled at Berklee, founding the band with Atkind and Weeks.
+The band took their name from an inside joke dating to Mitarotonda's time working at a taco shop in Colorado.
+In their early years, the band performed in Connecticut basements and local bars, gradually building their following.
+The band recorded their debut album Moon Cabin in 2016 in a barn in northern New Hampshire, establishing their DIY approach early in their career.

-Goose was formed in 2014 by singer and guitarist Rick Mitarotonda, drummer Ben Atkind, bassist Trevor Weeks, and Jon Lombardi.
-Rick, Trevor, and Ben had previously played together in the band Vasudo.
-Multi-instrumentalist Peter Anspach joined the band in 2017, followed by percussionist Jeff Arevalo in 2020.
+Multi-instrumentalist Peter Anspach joined the band in 2017, followed by percussionist Jeff Arevalo in 2020, with Cotter Ellis joining the band in 2024.

+Rise to prominence: 2019–2023

 The band garnered praise for their performance at the 2019 edition of The Peach Music Festival, which gained them popularity in the jam band scene and has been viewed over 420,000 times on YouTube/Facebook as of March 2023.
 In January 2020 the band played two well received late night performances at Dead & Company's Playing in the Sand event in Mexico.
 The band's rise in popularity resulted in booking larger venues for their 2020 tour, such as the Bowery Ballroom in New York City, but they canceled the tour after the COVID-19 pandemic shut down live music performances worldwide.
 Instead, the band livestreamed eight concerts without an audience from a barn in Connecticut in June 2020, called the Bingo Tour.
 The Bingo Tour grossed more than $100,000 for the band.

 Goose released a 20-minute jam version of the Vampire Weekend song "2021" in February 2021 at the request of Vampire Weekend singer Ezra Koenig, who is a fan of the group.